Dimensional Type Systems and Deterministic Memory Management: Design-Time Semantic Preservation in Native Compilation: Dimensional Type Systems: Formal Characterization

+Two details keep the objective well defined.
+The minimization ranges over $R_{\mathrm{cov}}$ so that no candidate is scored on values it cannot represent.
+The denominator is floored at the representation's smallest unit in the last place, $\operatorname{ulp}_{\min}(r)$, so that the relative error stays defined when $[a, b]$ straddles zero, as it does for the membrane-potential range $-80$ to $+40$ millivolts.
 For IEEE~754, the worst-case relative error is approximately $2^{-p}$ (where $p$ is the mantissa width) uniformly across the representable range.
 For posits with $\mathit{es} = 2$, the worst-case relative error is minimal near 1.0 and increases toward the regime extremes.
-The dimensional range $[a, b]$ determines which distribution is preferable.
+The value range $[a, b]$ determines which distribution is preferable.
+When $R_{\mathrm{cov}}$ is empty, no available representation covers the range, and the selection function yields a design-time diagnostic that suggests dimensional rescaling (for instance, scaling to astronomical units) so that the range fits an available representation.